 Here’s where we’ve got to walk a fine line.
 So, the first movie ended with the Losers’ Club believing they had defeated Pennywise and vowing to return to Derry if the evil ever came back.
 Guess what?
 It comes back!

 We don’t know precisely which elements of Stephen King’s original novel the new script adapts.
 Speaking broadly, Mike Hanlon stayed behind in Derry while the rest of the friends moved on.
 He’s the only one who really remembers what they encountered that summer.
 When murders begin occurring in Derry 27 years after their battle with Pennywise, Mike calls the rest of the group back to defeat it for good.

+So, much of IT CHAPTER TWO follows the Losers’ Club as adults.
+They struggle to get back to the childhood feelings that allowed them to stare down their fears almost 30 years ago.
 And there are flashbacks to the summer they bonded in the first place.
 We’ll see memories each character has repressed.
 (Which might explain why we didn’t see some of that stuff in the first movie.)
 We might also learn some pretty wild truths about the true nature of Pennywise.

 Come back to the AMC Scene for more info on IT CHAPTER TWO as we get closer to release on September 6!